 The Woodlands Subdivision consists of subdividing 62.14 acres for the development of 120 residential lots.
 The project site is located approximately 4800 feet west of the EAST SHELBY DRIVE and Forest Hill Irene Road intersection.
-The site is bordered by the Buckingham Farms Subdivision and the Polk Chapel CME Church to the east, by EAST SHELBY DRIVE and Bill Morris Parkway to the south and north, respectively, and by the Southwest Tennessee Community College to the east.
-The approximate latitude and longitude of the area is 35° 01' 15''N and 89° 46' 385''W. The drainage generate from the property flows towards the east into a miscellaneous tributary of Nonconnah Creek (ID: TN0801021100720_0999) (Stream classifications are based on a review of the TDEC Division of Water Resources online database.)
+The site is bordered by the Buckingham Farms Subdivision and the Polk Chapel CME Church to the east, by East Shelby Drive and Bill Morris Parkway to the south and north, respectively, and by the Southwest Tennessee Community College to the east.
+The approximate latitude and longitude of the area is 35° 01' 44.49"N and 89° 46' 38.12"W. The drainage generate from the property flows towards the east into a miscellaneous tributary of Nonconnah Creek (ID: TN0801021100720_0999) (Stream classifications are based on a review of the TDEC Division of Water Resources online database.)

-One wetland is present on this site, per an environmental analysis of the site was conducted by SWCA Environmental Consultants on October 7, 2020.
+Wetlands are present on this site, per an environmental analysis of the site was conducted by SWCA Environmental Consultants on October 8, 2020.
 The analysis resulted in a total of 6.31 acres of wetlands on the site, which are separated in four separate location.
-The proposed development will completely remove Wetland WA001 (0.280 acres).
+The proposed development will remove a portion of Wetland WA001 (0.280 acres).
 Wetland WA002 (2.70 acres) and WA003 (3.33 acres) are located within the proposed common open space and will not be impacted by this development.
 The total impact to the wetland is 0.130 acres, which fall with the general ARAP for wetland disturbance.
 The environmental assessment conducted by SWCA is included in this report.